NanoComp/meep/doc/docs/Scheme_Tutorials/Mode_Decomposition.md

 title("phase (radians)");
 ```

 The figure below shows the transmittance spectra (left) and phase map (right).
-The transmittance is nearly unity over most of the parameter space mainly because of the subwavlength dimensions of the grating.
+The transmittance is nearly unity over most of the parameter space mainly because of the subwavelength dimensions of the grating.
 The phase variation spans the full range of -π to +π at each wavelength but varies weakly with the duty cycle due to the relatively low index of the glass grating.
 Higher-index materials such as [titanium dioxide](https://en.wikipedia.org/wiki/Titanium_dioxide#Thin_films) (TiO<sub>2</sub>) generally provide more control over the phase.

 <center>
 ![](../images/grating_phasemap.png)